 Ireland has the legally binding target of reducing transport emissions by 50% by the end of the decade.
 Brian will explore how large scale public transport projects (Metrolink, Luas and DART+) can help achieve an emissions reduction but also an improvement in quality of life.

-This session brings our speakers and guest panellists together to reflect on the insights from the presentations and explores what they mean in practice.
-This lively panel debate with audience input, will look at how different sectors can work together to make better decisions about mobility, location, sustainability, and infrastructure in Dublin.
+This session will look at how stakeholders can better use available data, and work together to make more informed decisions about mobility, location, sustainability, and infrastructure in Dublin.

 Dr Kevin Credit